How to Put a Child Up for Adoption

-Most of Lifetime’s adoptions are of newborns and infants, although we do work with adoptive parents seeking to adopt a toddler, preschool-aged child, or a child up to seven years old.
-When you contact Lifetime to make an adoption plan for a child older than seven years old, we can provide you with referrals to get the necessary resources in your area.
-You may also wish to reach out to social services, consider a temporary guardianship, or a kinship adoption.
+Most of Lifetime’s adoptions are of newborns and infants, although we work with adoptive parents interested in adopting an older child up to seven years old.
+If you contact Lifetime to learn about the child adoption process for a child older than seven, then we can provide you with referrals to get the necessary resources in your area.
+Additionally, you may wish to reach out to social services or consider a temporary guardianship or kinship adoption.

-For more than 30 years, Lifetime has helped thousands of women who have been where you are right now–women from all types of situations, from all racial backgrounds, and of all ages.
-We can help you, too.
+For more than 30 years, Lifetime has helped thousands of women who have been where you are right now–women from all types of situations, racial backgrounds, and ages.
+So if you’re wondering how to put a child up for adoption, know that we can help you, too.

 You can choose: